amsorribes/thesis/Notes/Using Sublime Text with LaTeX.md

 The reason I want to use Sublime for writing my thesis is that most LaTeX editors are very cluttered, with source text, pdf preview, project files, logs and errors, etc etc, filling up the screen.
 I find this distracting when writing and found the Sublime Text "Distraction Free Full Screen Writing" *phenomenal*, especially set at 72 or 80 characters wide.

 I was going to just write in Sublime Text and then compile in the shell, but a quick search showed there are two Sublime plugins for LaTeX writing with Sublime Text: LaTeXTools and LaTeXing.
-I will be trying out LaTeXTools, since the proyect is open source and seems to have many users, developers and seems stable.
+I will be trying out LaTeXTools, since the project is open source and seems to have many users, developers and seems stable.

 Getting it up and running
 -------------------------